-During 2014, SABB continued the consolidation/strengthening of its Operational Risk Management and Governance processes:
+During 2016, SABB continued the consolidation/strengthening of its Operational Risk Management and Governance processes:

-- The Risk Governance Framework was reviewed by the Board Risk Committee. - Effectiveness reviews were undertaken by the Board Risk Committee with business heads and risk owners to provide an assurance on the effectiveness of internal controls within their business or across their risk area. - Continued focus to implement the Board approved SABB International Standards programme covering adherence to laws and regulations, Treating Customers Fairly, and Protecting Customer Information. - SABB continued implementation of the "Three Lines of Defence", and its alignment to the operational risk management framework, reemphasized the accountability and ownership of internal control within the business segments. - Risk and Control Assessment (RCA) is a component of the Operational Risk and Internal Control (ORIC) Management Framework implemented across SABB.
-The RCA process is designed to provide business/function with a forward looking view of operational risk to help them proactively determine whether their key operational risks are controlled within acceptable levels. - The formalisation of Second Line of Defence Reviews and establishment of an assurance programme and tracking framework within ORIC to ensure implementation on ongoing compliance. - The ongoing implementation of findings from the independent review of the Internal Control Guidelines undertaken by external consultants (Pricewaterhouse Coopers PWC) with progress updates submitted monthly to RMC and quarterly to the BRC.
+- The Risk Governance Framework was reviewed by the BRC. - Effectiveness reviews continued to be undertaken by the BRC with business heads and risk owners to provide an assurance on the effectiveness of internal controls within their business or across their risk area. - Continued focus to implement the Board approved SIS programme covering adherence to laws and regulations, Treating Customers Fairly, and Protecting Customer Information. - SABB continued to fully assess the dependencies and business impact analysis related to the Bank's association with the HSBC Group. - The Three Lines of Defence model was enhanced to underpin our approach to strong risk management.
+The Three Lines of Defence model defines who is responsible to identify, assess, measure, manage, monitor, and mitigate operational risks, encouraging collaboration and enabling efficient coordination of risk and control activities. - Risk and Control Assessment (RCA) is a component of the Operational Risk and Internal Control (ORIC) Management Framework implemented across SABB.
+The RCA process is designed to provide business/function with a forward looking view of operational risk to help them proactively determine whether their key operational risks are controlled within acceptable levels.

+- The formalisation of Second Line of Defence Reviews and establishment of an assurance programme within ORIC was established to ensure implementation of the Bank's ORIC framework within the businesses. - The ongoing implementation of findings from the independent review of the Internal Control Guidelines are tracked using the ORIC system to verify timely close of item with updates submitted monthly to RMC and quarterly to the BRC and Audit Committee.